Gold Rush 2024

 We will have the Pack Trailer out there and set up some tables/ canopy tents for eating.
 Bring Camping Chairs for sitting in.

 Pack Dinner- The dinner is sponsored by the Pack for everyone to enjoy but the many hands make light work!
-The success of the dinner is based on family involvement- if you have not signed up for a part of the dinner please click this link:
+The success of the dinner is based on family involvement- once a menu is decided we will send out a signup sheet for each family to bring one item-like a potluck style.

 Individual Family Items to Bring